skycloudd/nova/book/src/if_else.md

 # If/Else Statements

 If/Else statements are used to control the flow of a program.
-They're used to run different code depending on the value of a expression.
+They're used to run different code depending on the value of a boolean expression.

+## Syntax

 ```ruby
 if <expression> then